LooDaHu/ARORA_General_-Introduction/README.md

 A((example1)) -- - --> H(view.py *)
 ```
 Note:
  1. The file structure of the application should like this figure.
-And please remeber those  files are vital for the application and do not delete them casually, except migration files.
+And please remeber those 		   files are vital for the application, and do not delete them casually, except migration files.
 And I will explain why migration files can be deleted at later content.
  2. There are five files with STAR notation need us to work on.
-Let's handle them one by one.
+Let's handleget into themre one by one.

 ## Models.py
-We can create our models in models.py.
-There can be more than one model in models.py, which means there can be more than one model in an application.
+We can create our models inat models.py.
+There can be more than one model in the models.py, which means there can be more than one model in an application.

 Basically, Django database is based on ORM, this is to say, your database structure is determined by your code in model.py.